xFrah/ACSAI-obsidian/MD VERSIONS/Guides to the exams/DMA1 Exam.md

 ### Average number of memory accesses to find a record

 The buckets are orgnized like a heap, so we need number of blocks / 2.

+---

+## Exercise 3 - BTree

+> [!note] B-Tree Definition
+> #### Index file
+> The index file is still divided in blocks, but now it has a hierarchical index.
+The high order indexes will point to low order indexes and those will point to the actual main file blocks.
+>
+>
+>